I Got a Woman: Origin

 The song builds on "It Must Be Jesus" by the Southern Tones, which Ray Charles was listening to on the radio while on the road with his band in the summer of 1954, as well as a bridge inspired by Big Bill Broonzy's "Living on Easy Street".
-He and a member of his band, trumpeter Renald Richard, penned a song that was built along a gospel-frenetic pace with secular lyrics and a jazz-inspired rhythm and blues (R&B) background.
+He and a member of his band, trumpeter Renald Richard, wrote a song that was built along a gospel-frenetic pace with secular lyrics and a jazz-inspired rhythm and blues (R&B) background.
 The song would be one of the prototypes for what later became termed as "soul music" after Charles released "What'd I Say" nearly five years later.

 Charles version

 The song was recorded on November 18, 1954, in the Atlanta studios of Georgia Tech radio station WGST.
-It was a hit—Charles' first—climbing quickly to number one R&B in January 1955.
+It was a hit—Charles' first—climbing quickly to number one on the R&B charts in January 1955.
 Charles told the Pop Chronicles that he performed this song for about a year before he recorded it.
 The song would lead to more hits for Charles during this period when he was with Atlantic.
 It was later ranked No. 239 on Rolling Stone's list of the 500 Greatest Songs of All Time, one of Charles' five songs on the list.
-A re-recorded version by Ray Charles, entitled "I Gotta Woman" (ABC-Paramount 10649) reached No. 79 on the Billboard pop chart in 1965.
+A re-recorded version by Ray Charles, entitled "I Gotta Woman" (ABC-Paramount 10649) reached No. 79 on the Billboard Hot 100 in 1965.

+In 1990, the 1954 recording of the song by Ray Charles on Atlantic Records was inducted into the Grammy Hall of Fame.

 Certifications

 Elvis Presley version

-Elvis Presley recorded his versions of the song on January 10, 1956, at RCA studio's in Nashville Tennessee.
+Elvis Presley recorded his versions of the song on January 10, 1956, at RCA's studio in Nashville, Tennessee.
 The single did not chart, although it was a staple in most of Presley's shows during the 1950s and when he returned to perform live in 1969 all the way through 1977.

+Johnny Hallyday version

+From February 17 to 20, 1962, French musician Johnny Hallyday (who is considered the French version of Presley), for the first time in Nashville, at the Bradley Studios, recorded sixteen songs performed entirely in English, which would result in Hallyday's foreign-language and English-language debut and seventh studio album overall, Sings America's Rockin' Hits (1962), produced by legendary producer Shelby Singleton.
+These sessions included "I Got a Woman", which would be released as the album's only single in March 1962, with the album being released one month later.
+Hallyday's version peaked at Number 31 on the French Belgian charts in July 1962 and did not chart in any anglophone markets.